davidmintz/court-interpreters-office/README.md

 [PHP](http://php.net/) version 7.2.
 On the client side, users will need no more than a standard web browser and network access to the server where the application is installed.

-With [docker](https://www.docker.com/) having become such a thing, the chances are very good that we will also make this application available as a docker image.
+With [docker](https://www.docker.com/) having become such a thing, there's a good chance that we will also make this application available as a docker image.
 In English, this more or less means a single, self-contained thing that will depend on little else being installed on the computer where it resides.